lago-project/lago/docs/lago-tutorial/README.rst

 This tutorial will be “hands on”, and will take you through the process of creating, running and deploying the environment.

-Lago environments are flexible and can be used for all different kinds of tasks.
-For keeping things simple I will focus on one scenario, using only basic commands of Lago, although you will get the ability to create your own custom environment.

 Prerequisites
 ^^^^^^^^^^^^^